Glucagon Side Effects

 What should I watch for?

-If you often have periods of low blood sugar, keep this kit with you at all times.
+Keep this kit with you at all times.
 Wear a medical identification bracelet or chain to say you have diabetes, and carry a card that lists all your medications.

 Common and Rare Side Effects